 Emerging trends in the space industry, such as the increasing involvement of private companies like SpaceX, pose both opportunities and challenges.
 While advancements in technology and innovation have accelerated progress in space exploration, it also introduces new complexities and risks.
 This incident serves as a reminder of the delicate nature of space travel and the need for meticulous safety protocols.

-Furthermore, this incident could potentially impact public perception and confidence in space missions.
+Furthermore, this incident might potentially impact public perception and confidence in space missions.
 The general public has been witnessing exciting developments in the space industry, including missions to the International Space Station and the possibility of future human settlements on other celestial bodies.
 However, incidents like these remind us that space exploration is still fraught with uncertainties and risks.

 It is crucial for both government space agencies and private companies to prioritize safety and transparent communication to maintain public trust and support.
 Infrastructural and engineering challenges need to be thoroughly addressed, and contingency plans should be established to mitigate risks during space missions.